Zylann/godot_voxel/doc/source/module_development.md

 ### Namespaces

 The intented namespaces are `zylann::` as main, and `zylann::voxel::` for voxel-related stuff.
 There may be others for different parts of the module.
-Namespaces are a work in progress, so a lot of places still miss them.

 Registered classes are also namespaced, but are still largely prefixed with `Voxel`.
 Classes registered to the engine must have a unique name regardless of namespaces.